Play Therapy after a Traumatic Life Event

 Play therapy (or therapeutic play) is a type of creative counselling aimed at 4 to 13-year-old children.
 In the play therapy room, we create a space for their instinctive way of expressing themselves – play – so that they can explore their thoughts and feelings in creative ways, without needing to use words to communicate.
 The therapist joins their play and reflects on the play a child is engaging in, as a way of revealing to the child what they are expressing.

-How does therapeutic play help children after a traumatic life event?
+How does play therapy help a child after a traumatic life event?

 After a traumatic life event, many children struggle to process what they’re feeling in a safe way.
 You might be seeing big behaviours at home, such as temper tantrums or shouting.
 They may become violent or very tearful.
 They may revert to the behaviours of a much younger child.
 This can all be very overwhelming, especially if the family are all affected by the event.